George Floyd protests in New Jersey: Hackensack

 On June 4, hundreds of protesters gathered in front of the Hackensack courthouse.

 On June 6, kayakers took part in a worldwide "paddle out" – a Hawaiian mourning ritual – for George Floyd and other victims on the Hackensack River.

 Hackettstown

 On June 1, about 50 protesters marched on Main Street between the Municipal Building and the Civil War Memorial.
 One counter-protester appeared.

 Haddonfield

 On May 31, more than 300 protesters marched along Kings Highway in downtown Haddonfield in protest of police brutality.

 Highland Park

 On June 2, more than 1,000 protesters marched through the borough to the Raritan Bridge and Highland Park High School to hear community leaders speakers.

 Hightstown

 On June 2, a Black Lives Matter protest marched from Hightstown High School to the center of town and back.
 Police officers "took a knee" when requested.

 Hillsborough

-On June 6, about 250 protestors demonstrated at the intersection of Amwell Road and Route 206, where they knelt in silence for eight minutes and forty-six seconds.
+On June 6, about 250 protesters demonstrated at the intersection of Amwell Road and Route 206, where they knelt in silence for eight minutes and forty-six seconds.